 Update: you can order the Jules Tournier pure wool jacket now on the shop .

-In my opinion, a wool jacket is the best of both worlds.
+In my opinion, a wool jacket is a bit like the best of both worlds.

-The relaxed cut, and the authenticity of wool , which is also an elegant material with insulating and breathable properties (we can never say this enough).
+The relaxed cut, and the authenticity of the wool , which is also an elegant material with insulating and breathable properties (we can never say it enough).

 It is a garment with great potential, offering many possibilities.
-I always have in mind the image of Daniel Craig and his Dior Homme jacket in Specter .
+I always have in mind the image of Daniel Craig and his Dior Homme jacket in Spectre .

-You can wear this type of jacket with ankle boots, derbies, sneakers, chinos, jeans, wool pants... for me, it's a key piece in winter.
+You can wear this type of jacket with ankle boots, derby shoes, sneakers, chinos, jeans, wool pants... for me, it's a key piece in winter.

 For this reason, we began to explore this avenue with the blue and gray wool jackets from Jules Tournier.

-And since they received a very good reception, we wanted to go further: a more original color and a high-tech innovation for cold insulation which has just been released...
+And since they were so well received, we wanted to go further: a more original color and a high-tech innovation for cold insulation that has just come out...

 A persimmon specially developed for us